ShamSinha/Image-Recognition-Website/README.md

 3. Open this [link](https://drive.google.com/drive/folders/1BhAahnGUM2C-0FTiTE5wrqdifcjHY5lj?usp=sharing) to get Landmark_Image_Dataset used in training of our model

-4. Now I want to include 10 new classes then add folders of it in above Landmark_Image_Dataset folder and make shortcut of it in My Drive
+4. Now include 10 new classes as folders of it in above Landmark_Image_Dataset folder and make shortcut of it in My Drive

 4. To know total number of images as well as per-class present in your new dataset run